gamemanual0/gm0/source/docs/being-a-team/how-to-ask-effective-questions.rst

 For others to be able to provide a good solution to your problem, they need the specifics.
 This means doing the following:

-1. **Break down the problem.** You should try to pinpoint the problem as much as possible.
+1. **Break down the problem.**

+You should try to pinpoint the problem as much as possible.
 For example, when encountering robot crashes, try to collect as much data as possible around the times when your robot crashes.
-You may not understand this information yourself, but it can be a huge help to others trying to diagnose your issue.
+You may not understand this information yourself, but it may allow others to solve your issue.
+It can also be useful to explain why you're asking.
+It can be easy to get stuck on a specific solution to a problem when it would be better solved in an entirely different way; this is known as the `XY Problem <https://xyproblem.info/>`_.

-2. **Provide some context.** It is often helpful to provide context for example,  what skills you are new to and hence, could be the root of the issues.
+2. **Provide some context.**

+It is often helpful to provide context for example, what skills you are new to and hence, could be the root of the issues.
 Furthermore, information about your resources can help others to determine solutions which are feasible and effective within your own constraints.
+For example, you might be competing within a week and looking for a quick fix; make sure to mention this in your question if so.

-3. **Share your progress.** Explain the steps you have already taken to address the problem.
+3. **Share your progress.**

+Explain the steps you have already taken to address the problem.
 This may include specific troubleshooting methods, or examples of what you have been changing to try solve the issue.
 This helps others to gain a better understanding of the problem and avoid suggesting solutions that you have already tried.

-4. **Don't just use words.** You should always try to provide some additional media related to the problem.
+4. **Don't just use words.**

+You should always try to provide some additional media related to the problem.
-This may be sections of code, CAD files, images or videos.
+This may be relevant sections of code, CAD files, images or videos.
-All of these provide others with a much better understanding of your problem, and often provide significantly useful information, which could be seemingly unrelated.
+All of these provide others with a much better understanding of your problem.

 Understand the Solution
 -----------------------

 The final step for asking a question is understanding the solution.
 This is your own responsibility.
 No matter how good a teacher is, if you do not ask clarifying questions, you limit your own learning.
 To really understand the solution, you should do the following.